almotasim90/DPI/send_alerts_to_eduVPN_portal.md

 ---
-title: EveBox alerts in eduVPN portal.
+Title: EveBox alerts in eduVPN portal.
-description: Ship EveBox alerts eduVPN portal.
+Description: Ship EveBox alerts eduVPN portal.
-category: DPI
+Category: DPI
 ---

-This page is for sending EveBox alerts from Events SQLite database into EduVPN SQLite databse.
+This page is for sending EveBox alerts from Events SQLite database into EduVPN SQLite database.
 EveBox alerts are coming from `eve.json` file, which have all Suricata logs stored in.

 ## Requirements